Tenkph/EK4-Cybersecurity-Barcamp-CTF-Quest-readme.md/Quest/quest_writeup.md

 cookies used: PHPSESSID=njhcahtpk1nus9fe1ju5l8v1br; AccessLevel=dXNlcg%3D%3D; userid=MTI%3D

-accesslevel is base64 encoded which we could decode and understand how the application was utilising the accesslevel  cookie.
+accesslevel is base64 encoded which we could easily decode and understand how the application was utilising the accesslevel  cookie.

 Also the userid was encoded in base64 when decoding it, it was jameson userid.